KhronosGroup/SYCL_Reference/source/iface/reduction-variables.rst

     - ``-std::numeric_limits<AccumulatorT>::infinity()``

 The reduction interface is limited to reduction variables whose size can be determined at compile-time.
-As such, ``buffer`` and USM pointer arguments are interpreted by the reduction interface as describing a single variable.
+As such, :ref:`buffer` and USM pointer arguments are interpreted by the reduction interface as describing a single variable.
 A reduction operation associated with a ``span`` represents an array reduction.
 An array reduction of size N is functionally equivalent to